-Entailed within the gradual range narrowing of game theory is the idea that for some hands, the correct action will be to fold immediately to aggression; for others, it will be to call once and then fold; for a third group, the right action might be a flop and turn call and then an eventual river fold if need be; and for a fourth group, calling down might be the only option.
-Today we explore two exploitative situations where we can choose right away whether to call zero or all remaining streets.
-These spots occur against overly aggressive players who we know will fail to trim down their betting ranges on a street by street basis.
+Entailed within the gradual range narrowing of game theory is the idea that for some hands, the correct action will be to fold immediately to aggression.
+For others, it will be to call once and then fold.
+For a third group, the right action might be to call the flop and turn and then eventually fold the river if need be.
+For a fourth group, calling down might be the only option.

 As unsound as this play is, the pot-sized donk bet is a relatively common tool in the box of the aggressive recreational player.
 Like it or not, we shall encounter this action quite regularly.